-Have we already told you that we will not cover or pay for a drug in the way that you want it to be covered or paid for?
+Have we already told you that we will not cover or pay You can make an appeal.
+(This means you are asking for a drug in the way that you want it to be covered us to reconsider.) or paid for?
+Skip ahead to Section 6.5 of this chapter.